Da Lat: Architecture

-The architecture of Da Lat is dominated by the style of the French colonial period.
+The architecture of Da Lat was mostly influenced by the style of the French during colonial period.
 Da Lat Railway Station, built in 1938, was designed in the Art Deco architectural style by French architects Moncet and Reveron, although it incorporates the high, pointed roofs characteristic of the Cao Nguyen communal buildings of Vietnam's Central Highlands.
 The three gables represent an art deco version of Normandy's Trouville-Deauville Station.
-The station's unique design — with its roofs, arching ceiling, and coloured glass windows — earned it recognition as a national historical monument in 2001.
+The station's unique design—with its roofs, arching ceiling, and colored glass windows—earned it recognition as a national historical monument in 2001.

 They designed the Lycée Yersin, which opened in 1927.

 The Dominion of Mary Church and Convent, home to Roman Catholic nuns of the Mission of Charity, were built in 1938 with a similar pointed-roof style.

-Of particular note is the unconventional architecture of the Hằng Nga guesthouse, popularly known as the “Crazy House”.
-Described as a “fairy tale house”, its overall design resembles a giant banyan tree, incorporating sculptured design elements representing natural forms such as animals, mushrooms, spider webs and caves.
+Of particular note is the unconventional architecture of the Hằng Nga guesthouse, popularly known as the "Crazy House".
+Described as a "fairy tale house", its overall design resembles a giant banyan tree, incorporating sculptured design elements representing natural forms such as animals, mushrooms, spider webs and caves.
 Its architecture, consisting of complex, organic, non-rectilinear shapes, has been described as expressionist.
 Its creator, Vietnamese architect Dang Viet Nga (also known as Hằng Nga), who holds a PhD in architecture from Moscow State University, has acknowledged the inspiration of Catalan Spanish architect Antoni Gaudí in the building's design.
 Visitors have variously drawn parallels between the guesthouse and the works of artists such as Salvador Dalí and Walt Disney.
-Since its opening in 1990, the building has gained recognition for its unique architecture, having been highlighted in numerous guidebooks and listed as one of the world's ten most “bizarre” buildings in the Chinese People's Daily.
-While superficially amusing, the compound is let down by the construction debris and household refuse behind the facades, and the lack of attention to safety issues.
+Since its opening in 1990, the building has gained recognition for its unique architecture, having been highlighted in numerous guidebooks and listed as one of the world's ten most "bizarre" buildings in the Chinese People's Daily.

 Da Lat is also well known for a series of three Mansions of the Vietnamese Last Emperor.
 The First Mansion was built in 1940 by the French millionaire Robert Clément Bourgery and was bought by Emperor Bao Dai in 1949.
 It was used as a summer mansion for President Ngo Dinh Diem and following presidents of the Republic of Vietnam until 1975.
 The Second Mansion was built in 1933 as the summer mansion for the Governor of French Indochina Jean Decoux.
-Built in 1933–1938, the Third Mansion was the residence of Emperor Bao Dai and his family.
-The mansion has attributes typical European style since both its front and backyard have flower gardens.
-The Third Mansion is currently open for tourists who wish to have a look back in time when Queen Nam Phuong resided during her lifetime.
+Built in 1933–1938, the Third Mansion was the residence of Emperor Bao Dai; his wife, Queen Nam Phuong; and his family.
+The mansion, now a museum for tourists, has attributes typical European style since both its front and backyard have flower gardens.